Introduction

 Set-up

-In theory none of the set up options are mandatory, but the user is encouraged to use their best judgement from a chemistry perspective to obtain meaningful results in the applicability domain of the project:
+In theory, all the set-up options are optional, but the user is encouraged to use their best judgement from a chemistry perspective to obtain meaningful results in the applicability domain of the project.

-- API: Plug in external scores or models that can be accessed to guide this generation (see Scoring APIs)
+Scoring APIs: Plug in external scores or models that can be accessed to guide this generation (see Scoring APIs).

-- Scorers: Select any scores that must be calculated during the generation (see Scorers)
+Post-Processors: Select any scores that will be calculated during the generation and available in post-processing (see Scorers).

 Advanced